kharesimran/GeoPythonWorkshop/README.md

 **Task 3.2: Write an expression function to calculate a new 'address' field using Nominatim's reverse geocoding API.**

- 1. Nominatim is the search engine used in Openstreetmap data
+ 1. Nominatim is the search engine used in Openstreetmap data.
+We will be using Nominatim's [reverse geocoding API](http://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding) to get the address of a point given its latitude and longitude.
+ 2. We will select a subset of features to get the address of.
+Let's select all points with a population rank of 14.
+To do this, call the
+ 3.